mpdf/mpdf.github.io/paging/using-page.md

 ## Notes

-<p>All properties except size are optional.</p>
+All properties except size are optional.

-<p>Three values for the <span class="parameter">size</span> property set the page box to the same size as the sheet:</p>
+Three values for the <span class="parameter">size</span> property set the page box to the same size as the sheet:

-<p><code>auto</code>
+<code>auto</code>

-&nbsp;&nbsp;&nbsp; The page box will be set to the size and orientation of the target sheet.</p>
+&nbsp;&nbsp;&nbsp; The page box will be set to the size and orientation of the target sheet.

-<p><code>landscape</code>
+<code>landscape</code>

 &nbsp;&nbsp;&nbsp; Overrides the target's orientation.
-The page box is the same size as the target, and the longer sides are horizontal.</p>
+The page box is the same size as the target, and the longer sides are horizontal.

-<p><code>portrait</code>
+<code>portrait</code>

 &nbsp;&nbsp;&nbsp; Overrides the target's orientation.
-The page box is the same size as the target, and the shorter sides are horizontal.</p>
+The page box is the same size as the target, and the shorter sides are horizontal.

-<p>The header and footer names refer to named headers/footers set in your document.</p>
+The header and footer names refer to named headers/footers set in your document.

-<p>NB The prefix "html_" used before the name is used to denote a header/footer defined as HTML code.</p>
+NB The prefix "html_" used before the name is used to denote a header/footer defined as HTML code.

-<p>If a header/Footer name is set as _blank (or any name that hasn't been defined) it will turn off Headers/Footers.</p>
+If a header/Footer name is set as _blank (or any name that hasn't been defined) it will turn off Headers/Footers.

-<p>Crop marks indicate where the page should be cut.
-Cross marks (also known as register marks or registration marks) are used to align sheets.</p>
+Crop marks indicate where the page should be cut.
+Cross marks (also known as register marks or registration marks) are used to align sheets.

-<p>If you have defined @page {} in the CSS, then the values for the margins will override the ones set calling a new mPDF().</p>
+If you have defined @page {} in the CSS, then the values for the margins will override the ones set calling a new mPDF().

-<p>IMPORTANT - if you define a @page {} but don't specifiy margins, they will be set to the initial margin values of mPDF.</p>
+IMPORTANT - if you define a @page {} but don't specifiy margins, they will be set to the initial margin values of mPDF.

-<p>If you set a page(-box) smaller than the sheet size, the margins are increased by the difference between the page-box and sheet size - automatically centering the page-box inside the sheet.</p>
+If you set a page(-box) smaller than the sheet size, the margins are increased by the difference between the page-box and sheet size - automatically centering the page-box inside the sheet.

-<p>If you change page-box orientation, the sheet orientation will follow.</p>
+If you change page-box orientation, the sheet orientation will follow.

-<p>Note that block-style elements - and any styling associated with it - will be terminated at a page-break.</p>
+Note that block-style elements - and any styling associated with it - will be terminated at a page-break.

 # Pseudo-selectors

-<p>CSS pseudo-selectors :left :right and :first are recognised by mPDF and support the same properties as @page except:</p>
+CSS pseudo-selectors :left :right and :first are recognised by mPDF and support the same properties as @page except:

 <ul>
 <li>size</li>
 <li>margin-left</li>